 Sand Key Beach Nourishment

-Overview
+Project Overview

 Background

 The barrier island called Sand Key extends from Clearwater Pass to John’s Pass.
 By the 1960s, much of the beach was very thin or had eroded back to the seawalls.
-To address the erosion, Congress authorized the Federal Shore Protection Project in 1966 along the entire developed gulf coast of Pinellas County that included Sand Key, Treasure Island and Long Key.
+To address the erosion, Congress authorized the Federal Shore Protection Project in 1966 along the entire developed Gulf coast of Pinellas County that included Sand Key, Treasure Island and Long Key.

 Project Area